One Nation Underground (Ill Niño album)

-One Nation Underground is the third album released by Ill Niño – and final studio album released through Roadrunner.
-The album debuted at No. 101 in the Billboard Top 200 with first week sales of nearly 11,000.
+One Nation Underground is the third album by Ill Niño and their final studio album released through Roadrunner.
+It debuted at No. 101 on the Billboard Top 200 with first week sales of nearly 11,000.
 Its sales of approximately 210,000 are well down on the near Gold selling Confession.
-The album features several elements and influences of metalcore, groove metal and even tribal music.
 This is the band's last album with guitarist Jardel Paisante.